An A to Z to common terms we use in school.

-All helpers are asked to complete Criminal Record Checks – the office will provide you with all the information on this.
+All helpers are asked to complete a DBS check – the office will provide you with all the information on this.

 The school follows national guidelines on homework activities which may well include reading and sharing the school reading and library book.
 Other activities may include learning spellings, maths activities or games or topic based investigations.
 In Key Stage 2 the children will have a homework timetable.

 The government have instructed all Local Authority schools to set up a ‘Home School Agreement’ with parents.
 These are issued as your child commences school.

 Mrs Geraldine Tod fulfils this role at St Edmund’s.
 She works from Tuesday to Thursday and her role is to support parents in any way she can with particular regard to helping parents accessing support for their children.

 The school is closed for up to 5 days each year for in-service training (INSET).
 We often add these closures to the beginning or end of a holiday.

 Children have supervised access to the internet.
 You will be asked to fill in a consent form regarding internet access and the storing of photographs in school systems.
 For more information about this please contact the office.

 Children should not wear any jewellery to school.
 For more details see under Earrings and Watches.